 United Way Blackhawk Region’s Community Grant process is secure.
 All necessary procedures, forms and required attachments are accessed via e-CImpact, a secure, cloud-based Grant and Community Impact Management Software System.

-While the e-CImpact portal is password protected, United Way will never request password information for social media accounts including but not limited to your organization’s Facebook page, Twitter, Instagram or Snapchat accounts.
+While the e-CImpact portal is password protected, United Way will never request password information for social media accounts including but not limited to your organization’s Facebook page, Twitter, LinkedIn, Instagram or Snapchat accounts.

 If you are being asked to provide passwords or information that seems out of the ordinary, you can reach out to us directly at 608-314-8424 or you can access reliable guidance via the Federal Trade Commission.